Posted on

 Clubs and co-ops can make high school science even more exciting for your high schooler.
 Not only will your student be introduced to new friends, but they will get a feel for working with a group of like-minded individuals.
 This may help them at university, or even set them up for success in a scientific field after graduation.

 Seek out science groups in your area or find an online group if that better suits your situation.
-Your student can discuss concepts, participate in experiments, play games, and compete in challenges all while increasing their circle of friends and acquaintances along with their scientific knowledge.
+Your student can discuss concepts, participate in experiments, play games, and compete in challenges all while expanding their circle of friends and acquaintances along with their scientific knowledge.

-High School Science as Life
+High School Science as Part of Everyday Life

 Let Your High Schooler Lead Within a Framework

-Having a well-planned curriculum can make your high school science year easier, but what if your student becomes deeply interested in a particular topic?
-In elementary and middle school, you could go off on tangents and then swing back to the main plan.
+A well-planned curriculum makes your high school science year easier, but what happens when your student becomes deeply interested in a particular topic?
+In elementary and middle school, you could follow tangents and then swing back to the main plan.
+Can you still do that in high school?

-The beauty of homeschool is that your student is able to explore one idea for an extended time without getting too far off schedule.
-All that delight-directed learning satisfies high school requirements, more so if hands-on experiments are included.
+Absolutely.
+The beauty of homeschool is that your student can explore one idea in depth without falling too far behind schedule.
+All that interest-driven learning still satisfies high school requirements, especially when hands-on experiments are included.
 The curriculum will be waiting when they return.

 They’re Never Too Old for Field Trips

 Your younger students probably spent many happy hours on field trips for science.
-Do they have to give up that fun for high school?
-No!
+Do they have to give up that experience in high school?
+Not at all.

-High school science offers even more opportunities to learn away from home.
-Older students are often welcome to take tours of places younger kids can’t go.
-Take advantage of factory tours and career days so your students can meet experts and ask lots of questions.
-They may even get inspired about their future!
+High school science actually opens up more opportunities to learn away from home.
+Older students are often welcome to tour places younger kids can’t access.
+Take advantage of factory tours, career days, and industry events so your students can meet experts and ask questions.
+They might even discover a passion for their future career.

 You can also arrange visits to science departments at nearby colleges and universities.
-What better way to get a taste of science on campus than to see it in person?
+What better way to get a taste of campus science than to see it in person?

 High School Science Does Not Have to Be Boring

-Keep in mind that fresh feeling of discovery when your students were in earlier grades.
-Bring that joy along for the homeschool science adventure in the upper grades.
+Remember that fresh feeling of discovery when your students were in earlier grades.
+Bring that same sense of wonder along for the high school years.

 Forget the sleep-inducing textbooks of your high school science experience.
 Today you have many more resources at hand to make high school science fun.